 Data thoughtleadership unstructured

 Sustainable Development - United States In his remarks (below, as prepared), he described how forward-thinking leaders in business, government and civil society around the world are capturing the potential of smarter systems to achieve economic growth, near-term efficiency, sustainable development and societal progress.
 We at IBM—and I personally—have deeply valued our relationship with Chatham House over many years.
 And I am particularly grateful for the format of today's event—for the opportunity to engage in substantive discussion with a gathering of such distinguished and forward-thinking leaders from around the United Kingdom, Europe and the world.
-By a smarter planet , we mean that intelligence is being infused into the systems and processes that enable services to be delivered; physical goods to be developed , manufactured, bought and sold; everything from people and money to oil , water and electrons to move; and billions of people to work and live.
 We believe in this.
+And because we believe these solutions are within reach for business and society, we have committed the resources of the IBM company to making smarter systems a reality in every part of the world.
+In the year since we began this conversation, we have learned a great deal.